Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 In order to optimize the state representation and state transitions in the Tic-Tac-Toe DApp I decided to implement them as bitmasks and use [bit manipulations](https://en.wikipedia.org/wiki/Bit_manipulation) for the state transitions.

 The game state is represented as two separate integer variables *state<sub>x</sub>* and *state<sub>o</sub>*.
 If the *i<sup>th</sup>* bit in the state<sub>x</sub> is on it means that there is a "X" mark at position *i* in the board, while on the other hand if the  *i<sup>th</sup>* bit in the state<sub>o</sub> is active it means that there is a "O" mark at position *i*.
-The board positions are enumerated from 0 to 8 left to right, while the top left position is numbered with 0 while the bottom right position is numbered with 8.
-On the following image you can see an image that describes the state representation of the Tic-Tac-Toe game using two bit masks:
+The board positions are enumerated from 0 to 8 left to right, top to bottom.
+The top left position is numbered with 0 while the bottom right position is numbered with 8.
+The following image describes the state representation of the Tic-Tac-Toe game using two bit masks:

 ![State representation](https://github.com/Vilijan/TicTacToe_Algorand/blob/main/images/state_representation.png?raw=true)

 On the image above we can see how we have decoupled the original Tic-Tac-Toe game state into two separate integer states using bitmasks.

+Once we have decided to represent the game state with this format we can use various bit manipulations in order to do state transitions and checks for terminal states.
+Here are some examples that some of the state transitions that have been used in the Tic-Tac-Toe ASC1:

+- `state_x = state_x | (1 << i)` - placing "X" mark at position *i*.
+We can achieve this by activating the i<sup>th</sup> bit in the *state_x* variable.
+- `valid_move = (state_x & (1 << i)) | (state_o & (1 << i))` - if the *valid_move* variable is equal to 0 it means that the i<sup>th</sup> bit in both of the state variables is not activated which means that the i<sup>th</sup> position is empty in the board.
+- `has_won = (state_x & 7)` - if the *has_won* variable is equal to 7 it means that the player that plays with mark "X" has won the game by populating the first row with 3 "X"es.
+With this expression we check whether the bits that represent the first row(bits: 0, 1 and 2) are activated.
+Note that here we do not check whether those bits are 0s in the *state_o* because we need to make sure in our implementation logic that the i<sup>th</sup> bit can be activated in only one of the state variables.
+- `is_tie = (state_x | state_y)` - if the *is_tie* variable has value of 511 it means that all of the first 9 bits are activated which then means that all of the game board has been filled.